Career Advice Blog

 While we are all different people, we generally prefer the company of like-minded individuals.
 Therefore, changing a bit to match the recruiter’s expectations should not be a big deal for you.
 For sure, doing so will not change you altogether, but help you leave a lasting impression.

-It is evident that creating a lasting impression is no easy feat, especially in a job interview.
-In fact, it takes a whole lot of practice and high level of confidence.
-The aforementioned tips won’t give you a pass to move to the other side of the interview barrier right away, but can definitely help you present yourself in an outstanding way while creating a lasting impression on everyone you meet.
+Creating a lasting impression is no easy feat, especially in a job interview.
+It takes a whole lot of practice and a high level of confidence.
+The aforementioned tips won’t give you a pass to move to the other side of the interview barrier right away but can help you outstandingly present yourself while creating a lasting impression on everyone you meet.

 Get a higher quality resume format